Sed9yDataBank/Corona-Spy/README.md

 * [Contact](#contact)

 ## General info
-During The COVID-19 Pandemic A lot Of People These Days Are Intereseted In Following The Latest News Of This Global Virus To Mesaure Their Risks And Create Their Own Thoughts And Expectations About The Future Of This Infection.
+During the Covid-19 pandemic a lot of people these days are intereseted in following the latest news of this global virus to mesaure their risks and create their own thoughts and expectations about the future of this infection.

-Poeple Tend To Run Off Complicated Apps With Confusing Colors, Images, Click Handlers That Leads To A Poblem With Performance And Loading.
+Poeple tend to run off complicated apps with confusing colors, images, click handlers that leads to a poblem with performance and loading.
-Studies Rates That Users Only Stay For Five Seconds After Click On A Link And During These Quick Seconds They Decide To Stay Or Leave.
+Studies rates that users only stay for five seconds after click on a link and during these quick seconds they decide to stay or leave.

-Another Motivation Is That Poeple Get Scared Of Trusting The Wrong Informations, Some App Provide Unaccurate Numbers About The Corona Virus And Others May Not Cover All Countries In The World.
+Another motivation is that poeple get scared of trusting the wrong informations, some app provide unaccurate numbers about the corona virus and others may not cover all countries in the world.

-The Data That Corona Spy Uses Is The Data Repository For The 2019 Novel Coronavirus Visual Dashboard Operated By The Johns Hopkins University Center For Systems Science and Engineering (JHU CSSE).
+The data that corona Spy uses is the data repository for the 2019 Novel Coronavirus Visual Dashboard Operated By The Johns Hopkins University Center For Systems Science and Engineering (JHU CSSE).
 Also, Supported By ESRI Living Atlas Team And the Johns Hopkins University Applied Physics Lab (JHU APL).

-With Corona Spy Send Messages (SMS) To Any Phone Number In Your Country Using Our Programmable SMS Form Integrated From Twilio API Packages.
+With corona Spy send messages (sms) to any phone number in your country using our programmable sms form integrated from Twilio API packages.

 ## Screenshots